jose-v/Track-Field/docs/email-verification-setup.md

 3. Configure your email provider (e.g., SendGrid, Mailgun, etc.)
 4. This ensures better deliverability and branding for verification emails

+## Magic Link Security

+The application now includes **enhanced magic link security** to prevent abuse:

+### 🔒 Email Validation for Magic Links

+- **Email Existence Check**: Before sending a magic link, the system verifies that the email exists in the database
+- **Security Benefits**:
+  - Prevents magic links from being sent to non-existent accounts
+  - Reduces email spam and potential abuse
+  - Protects against email enumeration attacks
+- **User Experience**: Users receive a generic message that doesn't reveal whether an email exists or not
+- **Implementation**: The `signInWithMagicLink()` function in `authService.ts` validates emails using `checkEmailExists()`

+### Error Handling

+When a magic link is requested for a non-existent email:
+- **Message**: "If an account with this email exists, you will receive a magic link shortly."
+- **User Guidance**: The UI suggests signing up if they don't have an account
+- **Logging**: Server-side logging tracks magic link requests for security monitoring

 ## Application Features Implemented

 The application now includes: